Aitbytes/Securite-Cloud-Projet-Long/content/docs/Virtualization.md

 ### Using Virtual Machine Allocation Policies to Defend against Co-Resident Attacks in Cloud Computing

+### A Survey on the Security of Hypervisors in Cloud Computing

 In order to implement Resource pooling and multi-tenancy, cloud companies started using virtualization, allowing them to run multiple OS on the same computer.
 This technology is also the target of several